Ternando7/Staking-Pool-Contract/README.md

 ## Functions

-Currently, there is only a `stake` and `withdrawStake` function that only works when the contract is not paused and the pool is not full (< 32 ETH).
+The `stake` and `withdrawStake` functions only work when the contract is not paused and the pool is not full (< 32 ETH).
 The `stake` function allows the user to stake their ETH within the contract.
 The `withdrawStake` function allows the user to withdraw their staked ETH before the pool becomes full if they wish.
+The `unstake` function allows the user to unstake their ETH plus any rewards.
+However, this is currently turned off.